 It is hard to remember when the Shamrocks last played a game of ball.
 Only one game, a loss to Oxon Hill, is in the records of the second-half County League.
-Last Sunday the diamond at Largo was too soggy and that condition piles up another double-header for the game-starved Shamrocks to be the game-starved Shamrocks to be played later.
+Last Sunday the diamond at Largo was too soggy and that condition piles up another double-header for the game-starved Shamrocks to be played later.
 The locals were stood up at Fort Washington last Saturday.
 They played a "little man who wasn't there" act on Greenbelt.

-This Sunday, if skies are sunny, the Hyattsville Police Boys' Club comes to town with a much im-proved team and will try to make it two straight losses for the Braden Field nine.
+This Sunday, if skies are sunny, the Hyattsville Police Boys' Club comes to town with a much improved team and will try to make it two straight losses for the Braden Field nine.